Reviews You Can Rely On

 What's the Best Value?

 It is essential to consider the value of any potential purchase.
 While it is often true that items that cost more often correspond with higher performance, this is not always the case.
-We have found time and again that some more affordable items perform nearly as well as the most expensive options and therefore present a much better value overall.
+We have found time and again that some more affordable items perform nearly as well as the most expensive options and present a much better value for most people.

 The Patagonia Houdini represents an exceptional value in this category.
-Not only is it our top overall scorer, but it is cheaper than many other options and remarkably durable.
-This windbreaker jacket should continue to perform well for years across a variety of activities.
-We recognize that price affects every gear budget and that sometimes even a few dollars can make or break the bank.
-As an outstanding value for an incredibly versatile jacket, the Rab Vital Hoody is a technical shell with a much more reasonable price tag.
+Not only is it our top overall scorer, but it is also cheaper than many other options and remarkably durable.
+We have used the Houdini for years across a variety of activities, and find that it has a level of versatility that only adds to the overall value.

 wind breaker jacket - the rab vital hoody quickly became a favorite jacket for fall riding...